airbnb/chronon/docs/Code Guidelines.md

 adopting Scala 3 (as I write this).

 Having said all that, Scala 2 is leagues ahead of any other language on JVM, in terms of power today.
-Most importantly, Spark apis are mainly in Scala.
+Most importantly, Spark APIs are mainly in Scala.